Kongduino/Agnostic_Haversine/README.md

 # haversine.cpp

 Quick code that provides the distance between two GNSS coordinates in kilometers and miles.
 And because whynot?
 I added a Python3 version.
+And a JS version.
+BECAUSE WHY NOT?!?

 ```bash